Franco Carboni: Style of play

 Initially a forward at Lanús, Carboni moved further down the pitch during his time in Italy, and mostly operates as a left wing-back or left midfielder.

 Personal life

 Franco hails from a footballing family, with father Ezequiel having played for teams in Argentina and Europe.
-His brother, Valentín, is also a footballer with Inter Milan.
+His brother, Valentín, is also a footballer.
 Carboni holds both Argentine and Italian passports.